What kinds of animals will you bring?

 How does weather affect our ability to travel?

 Minnesota can experience extreme, and often unpredictable, weather.
-In case of severe weather, we will happy reschedule your program for a later date.
+In case of severe weather, we will be happy to reschedule your program for a later date.
 For the safety and welfare of our animals, we do not leave the Zoo site if the temperatures are below 0 or above 90 (95 with heat index) degrees Fahrenheit.
 Some of our animals do have temperature restrictions that prevent them from going on programs where the temperatures are either extremely hot or cold.
 For outdoor program requests, the temperature must be between 60-90 degrees.
 We may also reschedule programs if there is a weather or traffic emergency due to severe weather, poor visibility, or road conditions.

 How do I schedule a Zoomobile Program?